Jacques Drèze: Economics of uncertainty and insurance

 In the early seventies, motivated by the potential role of price rigidities for enhancing risk-sharing efficiency, Jacques Drèze undertook to define equilibria with price rigidities and quantity constraints and to study their properties in a general equilibrium context.
 His 1975 paper (36, circulated in 1971) introduces the so-called "Drèze equilibrium" at which supply (resp. demand) is constrained only when prices are downward (resp. upward) rigid, whereas a preselected commodity (e.g. money) is never rationed.
 Existence is proved for arbitrary bounds on prices, through an original approach repeatedly used ever since.
 That paper is a widely cited classic.
-It was followed by several others (51, 55, 63, 75), exploring properties of the new concept.
+It was followed by several others (51, 55, 63, 75), exploring the properties of the new concept.
 Of particular significance to future developments is a joint paper with Pierre Dehez (55), which establishes the existence of Drèze equilibria with no rationing of the demand side.
 These are called "supply-constrained equilibria".
 They correspond to the empirically relevant macroeconomic situations.

 Macroeconomic consequences of microeconomics

 In the meantime, Jean-Pascal Bénassy (1975) and Yves Younès (1975) had approached the same problem from a macroeconomic angle, for the more restrictive case of fixed prices.
 There developed a lively interest in fixed price economies, and specifically in a three-good macroeconomic model, first formulated by Robert Barro and Herschel Grossman (1971) and then studied extensively by Edmond Malinvaud (1977).
 That model invited empirical estimation.
 The new statistical challenges posed by "disequilibrium econometrics" were attacked at CORE by two students of Jacques Drèze, namely Henri Sneessens (1981) and Jean-Paul Lambert (1988).
-Following a joint paper by Drèze and Sneessens (71), a major project (the European Unemployment Program) directed by Jacques Drèze and Richard Layard led to estimation of a common disequilibrium model in ten countries (B4, 93, 94).
+Following a joint paper by Drèze and Sneessens (71), a major project (the European Unemployment Program) directed by Jacques Drèze and Richard Layard led to the estimation of a common disequilibrium model in ten countries (B4, 93, 94).
 The results of that successful effort were to inspire policy recommendations in Europe for several years.